olid78/olid78/README.md

 ## 👋 Hi, I’m Sodiol Abdullah Olid

-I’m a Software Engineering student and Machine Learning enthusiast, on a journey to expand my skills in problem solving and automation.
+I’m a Software Engineering student , Front-End developer and Machine Learning enthusiast, on a journey to expand my skills in problem solving and automation.
 With a foundation in C++, Python, and Data Structures, I am eager to apply my knowledge to innovative projects that drive impact.

 What I’m focusing on: